2312323123/ERP/README.md

   - error: Cannot read properties of undefined (reading '<\some_field_name>\')
   - you need to add this in find to load related tables fields, example in getActiveRecruitmentNameUuid:
     relations: ['recruitment'], // Load the 'recruitment' relationship
+- in case of some weird errors forcing you to import the Repositories the service you import uses, then the better procedure is to:
+    - export service you import, and import the whole module with the service
+    - so the rule of thumb could be `export services, import modules`

 ### First thing to know